 Why is the Wright Brothers Memorial Important?

-The Wright Brothers Memorial commemorates the first powered flight of a vehicle heavier than air.
+The Wright Brothers Memorial commemorates the first powered flight of a heavier-than-air vehicle.
 It chronicles the experiments of Wilbur and Orville Wright, who spent three years at the site doing experiments before finally succeeding.

 Who Were the Wright Brothers?